cr0wnctf/writeups/2018_06_23_GoogleCTF/SFTP/readme.md

 After solving this, a teammate told me about pwntools' [DynELF](http://docs.pwntools.com/en/stable/dynelf.html) functionality.
-It effectively automates my "dump libc to find system()" process, except much more efficiently because it doesn't have to dump the entirely binary.
+It effectively automates my "dump libc to find system()" process, except much more efficiently because it doesn't have to dump the entire binary.

 Using it is as simple as this: